Contact Us Today (424) 372-3112

 Felony Hit and Run

-California vehicle Code 20001 VC describes felony hit and run as follows:
+California Vehicle Code 20001 VC describes felony hit and runs as follows:

-Any driver of a vehicle involved in an accident that results in injury or death to another person shall immediately stop the vehicle at the scene of the accident and shall fulfill their legal requirements described Vehicle Code Sections 20003 and 20004.
+Any driver of a vehicle involved in an accident that results in injury or death to another person shall immediately stop the vehicle at the scene of the accident and shall fulfill the legal requirements described in Vehicle Code Sections 20003 and 20004.

 This means a hit and run is a misdemeanor crime unless the accident causes bodily injury.
-If you leave the scene of an accident and know there was a likely chance an injury occurred, you could face felony hit and run charges.
+If you leave the scene of an accident and know there is a likely chance an injury occurred, you could face felony hit-and-run charges.

-California Vehicle Code 20001 describes specific legal requirements on a driver who was involved in an accident that likely caused an injury.
-If you fail to follow certain requirement after an accident, you will be facing felony hit and run charges.
+California Vehicle Code 20001 describes specific legal requirements for a driver who was involved in an accident that likely caused an injury.
+If you fail to follow certain requirements after an accident, you will be facing felony hit-and-run charges.
 You must:

 • Stop your vehicle immediately at a safe location

-• Provide your name, address, and vehicle registration to injured driver
+• Provide your name, address, and vehicle registration to the injured driver

 • Provide reasonable assistance to get injured driver medical care

-• Provide relevant information to police officer at the scene
+• Provide relevant information to a police officer at the scene

 California Hit and Run Penalties

-If convicted of a misdemeanor hit and run violating California Vehicle Code 20002, the penalties include up to 6 months in the county jail, a fine up to $1,000, and two points on your California driver's license.
+If convicted of a misdemeanor hit-and-run violation of California Vehicle Code 20002, the penalties include up to 6 months in the county jail, a fine of up to $1,000, and two points on your California driver's license.
 Depending on your criminal history, you could be placed on probation for three years and required to complete community service.

 If convicted of felony hit and run in violation of California Vehicle Code 20002, causing serious or permanent injury or death, the penalties include a minimum of 90 days in a Los Angeles County jail, up to four years in a California state prison, a fine up to $10,000, and victim restitution.